rajrao/mypublicnotes/AWS/Lambda/Layers.md

     **examples**:

     ```pip install boto3 --target python/. ```
+   or
     ```pip install msal --target ./package ```

    **Notes**: if you get the error: **ERROR: Can not combine '--user' and '--target'**, then add the flag **--no-user**

 3. Zip the contents of package so that the contents are in a subfolder called "python".
+   Example folder structure
     ```
     ZipFile (msal-1.16.0.zip)
     |--python (folder)